IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Getting started with the OpenWhisk UI

-First, open a browser window, navigate to https://console.ng.bluemix.net/openwhisk/ and click `Develop`.
+First, open a browser window, navigate to https://console.ng.bluemix.net/openwhisk/.
+If you are not at the overview page, go to `Getting Started` and `Overview`.

 The OpenWhisk UI is comprised of the following sections:

-1. `My Actions`
+1. `Getting started`
+    The `Getting started` section provides some information about IBM Cloud Functions like the pricing, links to the CLI and the documentation.

+2. `Actions`
-   The `My Actions` section lists all actions you have created previously.
+    The `Actions` section lists all actions you have created previously.
     Clicking an action loads its code into the code editor.
-   Hovering over an action lets a trash bin appear allowing to delete the action.
     At this point in time you should at least see the `hello` action we have created earlier.

-2. `My Sequences`
-   The `My Sequences` section lists all the sequences you have created previously.
-   Clicking a sequence loads its model into the visual modeler.
-   Hovering over a sequence lets a trash bin appear allowing to delete the sequence.

-3. `My Rules`
+3. `Triggers`
-   The `My Rules` section lists all the rules you have created previously.
+    The `Triggers` section lists all the triggers you have created previously.
-   Clicking a rule loads its model into the visual modeler.
+    Clicking on a trigger loads its connected actions.
-   Hovering over a rule lets a trash bin appear allowing to delete the rule.
-   At this point in time you should at least see the `myRule` rule we have created earlier.

-4. `My Triggers`
+4. `Monitor`
-   The `My Triggers` section lists all the triggers you have created previously.
-   Hovering over a trigger lets a flash icon appear allowing to fire the trigger as well as a trash bin allowing to delete the trigger.
+    The `Monitor` section provides you information about your activations, that were running in the past.
+    Here you can see, how many of them were successful and some statistics about them.

+5. `APIs`
+    With the `APIs` section you can create and manage your API-Gateways.
+They will be described later in this lab.

 ## Actions

 Let's start exploring the UI by creating some simple first actions similar to the ones we have created before when having used the CLI.

-First, click the `Create an Action` button.
+When you are on the Overview page, click the `Start Creating` and the `Create Action` button.
 Next, specify a name (e.g. `helloUI`) by entering it into the text field prefilled with the text `Choose a name for your new action`.
-Leave everything else as-is and click the `Create Action` button at the bottom of the screen.
+Leave everything else as-is and click the `Create` button at the bottom of the screen.

 Notice that even though you did not change any configuration options, you would have had the option to change the `language` you want to implement your action in as well as the `memory quota` and the `time limit`.
 Click the `Learn more` links for additional details and feel free to play around with these options on your own.